Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Detection of Anomalous Patterns:} TV-GSP is highly useful for anomaly detection in social networks, where unusual patterns in user behavior or interactions can be flagged in real-time.
+TVGSP is highly useful for anomaly detection in social networks, where unusual patterns in user behavior or interactions can be flagged in real time.
 Such capabilities are crucial for monitoring social media for events like coordinated misinformation efforts or network breaches.
-In the financial sector, DGraphFin \cite{huang2022dgraph} dataset supports such TV-GSP applications, where anomaly detection algorithms are used to detect fraud and irregular transaction patterns.
-In social contexts, \cite{beres2018temporal} introduces a centrality measure designed for continuously updating network streams, helping identify influential nodes and interactions as new data arrives. \cite{bridges2016multi} employed a multi-level anomaly detection algorithm in dynamic graph settings, effectively detecting anomalies at different graph levels (e.g., node, subgraph) with interactive visualization.
+In the financial sectors, the DGraphFin \cite{huang2022dgraph} dataset supports such TVGSP applications, where anomaly detection algorithms are used to detect fraud and irregular transaction patterns.
+In social contexts, \cite{beres2018temporal} introduces a centrality measure designed for continuously updating network streams, helping identify influential nodes and interactions as new data arrives. \cite{bridges2016multi} employed a multi-level anomaly detection algorithm in dynamic graph settings, effectively detecting anomalies at different graph levels (\eg node, subgraph) with interactive visualization.
 These methods prove valuable for anomaly detection within evolving social graphs where central actors can be continually monitored.

-\emph{Modeling Social Behavior:} Modeling social behavior during crisis events, such as natural disasters, pandemics, or public health emergencies, relies on TV-GSP to understand shifts in public sentiment, communication, and connectivity. \cite{li2019predicting} study exemplifies how temporal GSP techniques are used to assess the collective "health state" or well-being of a community by tracking temporal patterns in communication and mobility data during significant events.
-This approach allows for deeper insights into behavior modeling, capturing the temporal evolution of individual behaviors and social influence mechanisms.